Mobile RPGs have seen a surge in player spending in the US as the sector hit $2 billion in the first eight months of 2020.

 Meanwhile, Bandai Namco's Dragon Ball Z: Dokkan Battle and RAID: Shadow Legends by Playrium came in at second and third respectively.
 In terms of downloads, the RPG genre racked up 115 million between January and August.
 This represented an increase of two per cent year-on-year.

 Based on the number of installs, RAID: Shadow Legends arrived with 4.6 million downloads.
 This was followed by Netmarble's The Seven Deadly Sins and Seriously's Best Fiends in second and third, respectively.

 When it comes to sub-genres, the squad RPGs accumulated the most downloads with almost 32 million, of which the most was generated by Playrium's title at 4.6 million installs.

-Much like with downloads, squad RPGs come in at No.1 for revenue.
+Much like with downloads, squad RPGs placed first for revenue.
 The sub-genre saw an increase of 67 per cent year-on-year as it generated around $850 million.

-However, survival and idle RPGs experienced the most growth, bringing in $58 million and $132 million respectively.
-The pair is up by 88 per cent year-over-year.
+Survival and idle RPGs experienced the most growth, however, bringing in $58 million and $132 million respectively.
+The two were up by 88 per cent year-over-year.

 Meanwhile, the puzzle sub-category reigned supreme for revenue generated per install, earning $47 per install.